 Our K-9s are trained to detect narcotics and perform patrol tasks such as building and area searches, tracking, evidence recovery, handler protection and criminal apprehension.
 Since the beginning of the program, our K-9s have been instrumental in apprehending an armed robbery suspect, solving a string of daytime burglaries, locating narcotics, finding abandoned weapons, and stopping the abduction of a young girl from her home while she was sleeping.
 The dogs and handlers have also been responsible for a variety of criminal arrests, narcotics arrests and seizures of cash and property.
 A couple of the most notable included a seizure of $12,000 and the seizure of more than two pounds of marijuana.

-Eto and Fello also go out into the community to strut their stuff and show their appreciation to the people of Ashland.
-They have gone to schools, businesses and many charitable events.
+The unit has successfully collaborated with the Ohio State Highway Patrol, the Ashland County Sheriff's Office and other surrounding law enforcement agencies.
+In addition, Eto and Fello go out into the community to strut their stuff and show their appreciation to the people of Ashland.
+Our K-9 officers have gone to schools, businesses and many charitable events.

 A special THANK YOU to Lloyd and Norma Wygant for their generous donation to the K-9 program.
 If not for their magnanimity we would not have Eto and two hard-working K-9 Teams!

 Thank you to Bill and Patti Schumaker for their gift to our K-9 Fund, you are true friends of the Ashland Police Division, and thank you to all the people who donated during our K-9 Fund Drive, without you, our community would not have the opportunity to have Eto and Fello.